Dr Belinda Nedjai

 Email: firstname.lastname@example.orgTelephone: 020 7882 7893Room Number: William Harvey Heart Centre, 2nd Floor

-More recently, I joined Queen Mary University as a Senior Research Fellow.
+I joined Queen Mary University originally as a Senior Research Fellow, and took up my current post in 2020.
 My primary research focus is the application of novel quantitative technologies for discovery and validation of prognostic DNA methylation biomarkers.
 My main aim is to identify and develop cost-effective tests for the diagnosis of prostate, breast, colorectal and cervical cancer and the prediction of outcomes in cancer patients.
 Recent successes include improved methods to triage women infected by papillomavirus.
 Our classifier combining DNA methylation of HPV and human genes is a strong contender to triage women infected by carcinogenic HPV.
 We also developed a 6 gene methylation classifier to improve the management of men diagnosed with prostate cancer but placed on active surveillance.

 Future research will include discovery of biomarkers for early detection of epithelial cancer using a Pan cancer approach.
 We have already identified a few methylation biomarkers able to predict cancer at early stage in several epithelial cancers.
 We would to improve our classifiers using our multi-omics NGS approach.
 Another aim would be to refine such biomarkers in various ethnics groups to increase the early detection potential.